Divine simplicity: Criticism

 The concept of divine simplicity as espoused by Thomas Aquinas was condemned, alongside Thomism in general, in a Patriarchal Synod of 1368 organised by the Patriarch of Constantinople Philotheos I, which also canonized Gregory Palamas & re-affirmed the decision of the ninth ecumenical council on Palamas' teachings of the distinction between God's essence & energies being the dogma for the Eastern Orthodox Church.

-Absolute (Thomistic) divine simplicity has been criticized by a number of Christian theologians, including John S. Feinberg, Thomas Morris, William Lane Craig, and Alvin Plantinga; in his essay "Does God Have a Nature?", Plantinga calls it "a dark saying indeed".
+Absolute (Thomistic) divine simplicity has been criticized by a number of Christian theologians, including John S. Feinberg, Thomas Morris, William Lane Craig, and Alvin Plantinga.
+In his essay "Does God Have a Nature?", Plantinga calls it "a dark saying indeed".
 Plantinga presents three arguments against Thomistic divine simplicity.
-Concepts can apply univocally to God, even if language to describe God is limited, fragmentary, halting, and inchoate.
-In the concept of something like being a horse, for something to be a horse is known; the concept applies to an object if the object is a horse.
+He argues that concepts can apply univocally to God, even if language to describe God is limited, fragmentary, halting, and inchoate.
+He argues that “the concept of something like being a horse, for something to be a horse is known; the concept applies to an object if the object is a horse”.
 If no concepts apply to God, it is confusing to say that there is such a person as God; God does not have properties such as wisdom, creation and omnipotence, and would not have any properties for which there are concepts.
 God would not have properties such as existence or self-identification.
 If God transcends human experience, nothing can be said univocally about God; such a claim presupposes knowledge, transcending human experience, which applies to God.
 One reply to this objection is to distinguish equivocal language and analogical language; the former lacks a univocal element, but the latter has an element of univocal language.

 The claim that God can only be described analogically is, according to Plantinga, a double-edged sword.
 If univocal language cannot be used to describe God and argue against simplicity, it cannot be used in arguments for Thomistic divine simplicity.
 If the usual modes of inference in reasoning about God cannot be used, it cannot be argued that God is not distinct from his properties.
 Plantinga concludes, "This way of thinking begins in a pious and commendable concern for God's greatness and majesty and augustness, but it ends in agnosticism and in incoherence."
 Edward Feser has responded to Plantinga.
 Feser says that Plantinga is attacking a strawman when he says that proponents of analogical (religious) language are committed to the view that the language of God is metaphorical and not literal; metaphorical language differs from analogical language, so Plantinga is conflating analogy with metaphor.